-This paper develops a model of endogenous exchange rate pass-through an open economy, where both pass-through and the exchange rate are simultaneously determined, and interact with one another.
-Pass-through is endogenous because firms have the choice of which currency in which they set their export prices.
+This paper develops a model of endogenous exchange rate pass-through within an open economy macroeconomic framework, where both pass-through and the exchange rate are simultaneously determined, and interact with one another.
+Pass-through is endogenous because firms choose the currency in which they set their export prices.
 There is a unique equilibrium rate of pass-through under the condition that exchange rate volatility rises as the degree of pass-through falls.
-We show that the relationship between exchange rate volatility and economic structure may be substantially affected by the presence of endogenous passthrough.
+We show that the relationship between exchange rate volatility and economic structure may be substantially affected by the presence of endogenous pass-through.
 Our key results show that pass-through is related to the relative stability of monetary policy.
-Countries with relatively low volatility of money growth will have relatively low rates of exchange rate pass-through, while countries with relatively high volatility of money growth will have relatively high pass-through rates.
+Countries with relatively low volatility of money growth will have relatively high pass-through rates.